wmvolckmann/wmvolckmann.github.io/courses/2020F_ECN121B/index.md

 ### Lecture
 * Instructor: Erich Muehlegger
-* Time and Place: MWF 9-9:50pm, The Internets
+* Time and Place: MWF 9-9:50pm, on The Internets
-* Office Hours:
+* Office Hours: Thursdays, 1–3pm, on The Internets
-* Textbook:
-* Midterm 1:
+* Midterm 1: Wednesday, October 21
-* Midterm 2:
+* Midterm 2: Friday, November 20
-* Final Exam: Monday, December 7, 1-3pm
+* Final Exam: Thursday, December 17, 1-3pm

 ### Discussion
 * Me: William M Volckmann II
-* Sections:
+* Sections
+  * A03: Wednesday, 6:10-7pm, on The Internets
+  * A05: Wednesday, 6:10-7pm, on The Internets
-* Office Hours:
+* Office Hours: Friday, 1-3pm, on The Internets